Take the quiz

 Class 3 malocclusion

-In class 3 malocclusion, the mandible is too far forward with respect to the upper jaw.
-This type of malocclusion, like the previous ones, can be caused by dental problems or bone problems.
 Apart from the aesthetic consequences, class 3 malocclusion usually leads to diseases in the temporomandibular joint and bite trauma.
-Within the class 3 malocclusion we find the edge-to-edge bite, which occurs when the front teeth come into contact when biting.
-In a normal occlusion, the top front teeth close in front of the bottom front teeth.
+Within the class 3 malocclusion, we find the edge-to-edge bite, which occurs when the front teeth come into contact when biting.
+In a normal occlusion, the upper front teeth close in front of the bottom front teeth.

 Transverse malocclusion